 Commercial Vehicle Engineer is the multi-award-winning online monthly for road transport engineers and fleet managers, delivering a unique blend of independent, well-informed analysis, hard-hitting comment and news on the commercial vehicle market and aftermarket.
-The October 2016 edition is now online, including news of how driver brainwaves are playing a key part in truck research and development.
+The March 2017 edition is now online, including an intriguing invitation to start-up businesses from one of the UK's biggest transport and logistics firms.
 To subscribe or log in as a subscriber click on the page-turning icon below or the green "subscribe" button on the right.

 For the 2017 CV Engineer media kit, including forward features list, click here